cadet-robotics/2020_config/README.md

  * Parsing into values
    * Config entries are placed into json objects with a name, description, and value
    * This value must be extracted
+ * The API should eliminate the need for the Robot to use gson from its end

  # The GUI
   Requirements for the GUI include